kingsley-amoke/smart_pdf_tools/PRIVACY.md

 ## Overview

-PDF Smart Tools ("we", "our", or "us") is committed to protecting your privacy.
+PDF Converter Merge & Compress ("we", "our", or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we handle your information.

 ## Data Collection